whiteyunjie/ROAM/README.md

 2.Add another 2 dependencies: spams(version 2.6.5.4) and torchsummary(version 1.5.1).

-3. Update the command of WSI segmentation and patching.
+3.Update the command of WSI segmentation and patching.